codezero-be/laravel-localized-routes/README.md

 You can get the URL of your named routes as usual, using the `route()` helper.

+##### 👎 The ugly way...

 Normally you would have to include the locale whenever you want to generate a URL:

 ```php
 $url = route(app()->getLocale().'.admin.reports.index');
 ```

+##### 👍 A much nicer way...

-Because that's rather ugly, this package overwrites the `route()` function and the underlying `UrlGenerator` class with an additional, optional `$locale` argument and takes care of the locale prefix for you.
+Because the former is rather ugly, this package overwrites the `route()` function and the underlying `UrlGenerator` class with an additional, optional `$locale` argument and takes care of the locale prefix for you.
 If you don't specify a locale, either a normal, non-localized route or a route in the current locale is returned.

 ```php
 route($name, $parameters = [], $absolute = true, $locale = null)